developeruche/riscv-evm-experiment/RESULT-draft.md

 3. It would be nice to have my concluding on the result placed in the beginning and end of the document.

 4. I can assure with high certainty that this experimental code is buggy and should not be used for anything looking like a production environment.

+5. What would ethereum look like in the next 20 years?
+Are we stucked with the EVM forever?
+For real, why do we need a VM other than the EVM?